ionos-cloud/ionosctl/docs/commands/user/create.md

 Use this command to create a User under a particular contract.
 You need to specify the firstname, lastname, email and password for the new User.

-Please Note: The password set here cannot be updated through the API currently.
+Note: The password set here cannot be updated through the API currently.
 It is recommended that a new User log into the DCD and change their password.

 Required values to run a command: